santiment/academy/README.md

 Basically, you can add `.md` (Markdown) file in `src/docs/test.md` or put `index.md` to `src/docs/test` folder.
-It will be available at `academy.santiment.net/test` (locally: `localhost:8000/test`) Also you can put images under thet folder
+It will be available at `academy.santiment.net/test` (locally: `localhost:8000/test`) Also you can put images under that folder

 ## Add an article into navigation sidebar

-If you want to see article not only by direct link, choose category for article, (example: "Metrics") Categories are available in `src/docs/navigation.js`
+If you want to see article not only by direct link, choose category for article, (example: "Metrics") Categories are available in [`src/docs/navigation.js`](https://github.com/santiment/academy/blob/master/src/docs/navigation.js)

 Example: you want to add `Transaction Volume` article.
 You should choose: `METRICS` category, add `"Transaction Volume"` to `articles` array.
 After that add markdown file `transaction-volume.md` (or transaction-volume/index.md) to `src/docs/metrics/`.

+Also, need to add a reference to the article file in category root article (see examples in `src/docs/metrics/index.md`)

 > If you can't find appropriate category for your article, pls, write to @Nastya or someone from frontend.
-We will discuss it and help with icon\_
+We will discuss it and help with icon

 ---